meliacode/chrome-ext-simpletube/README.md

 -   **Hide Watched Videos**: Hide videos that you have already watched, helping you focus on new content.
 -   **Video Length Filter**: Adjust the visibility of videos based on their length.
 You can specify a minimum and maximum duration, and videos that fall outside this range will have their opacity reduced.
 -   **Subscription Categories**: Organize your channel subscriptions into categories and filter videos on your subscriptions page based on these categories.
 Filtering persists even when new content is dynamically loaded by YouTube, but not on page reload.
+    -   **Channel Page Dropdown for Category Assignment**: Assign categories to each subscribed channel directly on the channel management page.
+    -   **Category Filters on Subscriptions and Channel Pages**: Easily filter your subscription videos or channels by category, including categories like "All" or "Not Assigned".
+    -   **Persistent Filters on Dynamic Content**: The filter applied on the subscription page remains active as new videos are loaded dynamically by YouTube, providing a seamless browsing experience.

 ## Installation